Age

-The NDIS provides funding to people with a permanent and significant disability to help them live an ordinary life.
-To apply for the NDIS, you must meet the following criteria:
+The NDIS provides funding to people with a permanent and significant disability.
+To apply, you generally need to meet all of the following criteria.

-You must be an Australian citizen, a permanent resident, or hold a Protected Special Category Visa.
+You must be an Australian citizen, a permanent resident, or a Protected Special Category Visa holder — and live in Australia.

-You are generally 65 years or older (or 50 years or older for Aboriginal and Torres Strait Islander people).
+You are generally 65 or older — or 50 or older for Aboriginal and Torres Strait Islander peoples.

 We know this can seem overwhelming.
 Our expert Adelaide team has helped hundreds of people understand these systems and get the support they need.